ecarnovsky/fishsim/README.md

 ### Features I plan to add:
 - Ability to upload a profile picture
-- Cron jobs to interact with the database
+- Cron jobs that interact with the database
 - Discussion forums
 - Koi and Bettas
 - More realistic guppy color genetics